An interdisciplinary network of academics, writers, artists and scientists.

 From adaptation, preservation, and memorial to brand and social media ‘sharing’, our primary research aim is to explore whether different socially-driven practices of repetition have meaningfully related structures, implications, and dynamics.

-The ‘Re-‘ Network’s ultimate goal is to help equip the public with a more fluent grasp of how cultural repetition frames a particular worldview, performs a persuasive past, implies a consensus, and offers an identity.
+The ‘Re-‘ Network’s ultimate goal is to help equip the public with a more fluent grasp of how cultural repetition frames a particular worldview, implies a consensus, offers an identity, and performs a persuasive past.

 Founded at CRASSH as Research Network in 2018, after an exploratory conference at UCL in 2017, the Re- Network has held seminars, workshops and conferences on the following topics:

-Beyond Originals and Copies: hierarchical relations of ‘originals’ and their copies as a western and nineteenth-century view of culture.
+Beyond Originals and Copies: hierarchical relations of ‘originals’ and their copies as a western and nineteenth-century view of culture (seminar series).

-Technologies of Reproduction: how different technologies of reproduction afford different types of social and political relations.
+Technologies of Reproduction: how different technologies of reproduction afford different types of social and political relations (seminar series).

-Iteration as Persuasion in a Digital Age (to be published as a special issue of the AI and Society Journal).
+Iteration as Persuasion in a Digital Age (seminar series: forthcoming as a Special Issue of AI and Society Journal, 2021).

 Canons vs icons: different kinds of aggregation (category, label, type).
-Canon-formation driven by collective capacities to recognise, vs. institutional gatekeepers.
+Canon-formation driven by collective capacities to recognise, vs. institutional gatekeepers (seminar series).

-Reprint: looking at the social agencies and impacts of different eras and types of publication – rethinking what books can be and do, especially when revived.
+Reprint: looking at the social agencies and impacts of different eras and types of ‘public-ation’ – rethinking what books can be, and do, especially when revived (seminar series).

 Performing archives: the interdependence of archive and event; how archives engage with the future, not just the past, and co-constitute the items they collect.